United States men's national soccer team: 2010s

+The U.S. earned their third ever result in World Cup qualification at the Estadio Azteca when they drew 1–1 against Mexico.
+In July 2017, the U.S. won their sixth Gold Cup with a 2–1 win over Jamaica in the final.
+Following a 2–1 defeat to Trinidad and Tobago on October 10, 2017, the U.S. failed to qualify for the 2018 World Cup, missing the tournament for the first time since 1986.
+Many pundits and analysts called this the worst result and worst performance in the history of the national team.

 Following Arena's resignation on October 13, 2017, assistant coach Dave Sarachan was named interim head coach during the search for a permanent replacement.
 The search for a permanent head coach was delayed by the USSF presidential election in February 2018 and the hiring of Earnie Stewart as general manager in June 2018.
 Gregg Berhalter, coach of the Columbus Crew and a former USMNT defender, was announced as the team's new head coach on December 2, 2018.

 Under Berhalter the team lost in the 2019 Gold Cup final 1–0 against Mexico and were unable to defend their title.